openSUSE:Board election rules

 Forced re-election:

-If 20 per cent or more of the openSUSE members require a new board, an election will be held for the complete elected Board seats.
+If 20 per cent or more of the Active openSUSE Members require a new Board, an election will be held for the complete elected Board seats.

 Amendment:

-Changes by the election rules can be made by a vote of the board where 2/3s or more approve it including the chairperson or by a vote of the membership where 2/3 or more of the openSUSE members participating in the vote approve it.
+Changes to the election rules can be made by a vote of the Board where 2/3s or more approve it including the chairperson or by a vote among Active openSUSE Members where 2/3 or more of participants approve it.